software-mansion/react-native-whip-whep/packages/react-native-client/README.md

 $ npx install-expo-modules
 ```

+For more information and troubleshooting, visit [expo-modules documentation](https://docs.expo.dev/bare/installing-expo-modules/).

 It is necessary to configure app permissions in order to stream a preview from the camera or sound:

 #### Android